Access Professional Indemnity Insurance (PII) forms and other resources for the 2021/2022 indemnity period.

 Special Purpose Fund Manager (Assigned Risks Pool and Run-off Fund)

 The Special Purpose Fund consists of the Assigned Risks Pool and the Run-off Fund.
 The Assigned Risks Pool is the insurer of last resort for solicitors unable to obtain cover in the market.
 The Run-off Fund provides run-off cover to eligible ceased firms.
-The Special Purpose Fund was established for the 2012/2013 indemnity period and continues in the 2016/2017 indemnity period.

 Back to top